 curl -X "DELETE" http://localhost:8080/pictures/avatar

 To build a native executable of your application, you should install GraalVM with Native Image.
-Once your local environment is setup, run the following command to build a native executable:
+Once your local environment is setup, use the command below to build a native executable.
+Then run it and test it as above.

 CloudFIlter